Higher categories of push-pull spans, II: Matrix factorizations: Introduction

 Here is an outline of the paper.
 In \Cref{sec:crw} we review the results of \cite{Riva2024}, some derived algebra, and we prove \Cref{thm:mainB} by standard $2$-categorical arguments applied to $\bh_2 \sCRW$ and \Cref{thm:mainC} by explicitly computing the Serre automorphism and the values of our field theories.
 In \Cref{sec:matrix-fact} we describe the $2$-category $\bMF$ and prove the main computational tool needed in the following section, which identifies the endomorphism algebra of the unit matrix factorization of a polynomial $V$ with the algebra of functions on the derived critical locus of the partial derivatives of $V$.
 Then in \Cref{sec:functor} we prove \Cref{thm:mainA} by explicitly constructing the functor.

 We use $\Mod_\KK$ to denote the $\infty$-category of cochain complexes $X$ over $\KK$, also called \emph{derived $\KK$-modules} or \emph{dg-modules} for short.
-If $A \in \sCAlg_\KK = \CAlg(\Mod_\KK)$ is a commutative algebra in $\Mod_\KK$, also called a \emph{commutative dg-algebra} or \emph{cdga} for short, then $\Mod_A$ denotes the $\infty$-category of modules over $A$, i.e. dg-modules $M$ equipped with an action map $A \otimes_\KK M \to M$ satisfying associativity and unitality axioms up to cohomology.
+If $A \in \sCAlg_\KK = \CAlg(\Mod_\KK)$ is a commutative algebra in $\Mod_\KK$, also called a \emph{commutative dg-algebra} or \emph{cdga}\footnote{Note that these are different from the \emph{curved} dgas used in \cite{KR2008}.} for short, then $\Mod_A$ denotes the $\infty$-category of modules over $A$, i.e. dg-modules $M$ equipped with an action map $A \otimes_\KK M \to M$ satisfying associativity and unitality axioms up to cohomology.
 We can treat any cochain complex $X$ as $\ZZ_2$-graded by summing over the even and odd degrees:

 We tend to make no notational distinction between $X$ and $\conj{X}$ and instead inform the reader when to treat an object as $\ZZ$-graded or $\ZZ_2$-graded.
 Then we can talk about $\sCAlg_\KK^{\ZZ_2}$, the $\infty$-category of $\ZZ_2$-graded cdgas, and $\Mod_A^{\ZZ_2}$, the $\infty$-category of $\ZZ_2$-graded derived $A$-modules.
 The same considerations hold for $\QCoh^{\ZZ_2}(X)$, the $\infty$-category of quasicoherent sheaves of $\ZZ_2$-graded modules over a derived stack $X$.
 Since everything is done in an $\infty$-categorical context we will often drop the adjective ``derived'' and just speak of $\KK$-modules, $A$-modules, and stacks.